 - Driving While Impaired

-Are you always denied entry to Canada with a DUI conviction?
+Are you always refused entry to Canada with a DUI conviction?

-No. You may enter Canada if you’ve been convicted of DUI, depending on your situation:
+Not always, you may enter Canada if you’ve been convicted of DUI, depending on your specific situation:

 If your DUI conviction is less than five years old, you can apply for something called a “Temporary Resident Permit” or TRP.
 If you’re approved, you can travel to Canada for pleasure or business for the time allotted, up to three years.
 Allow 6 to 12 months for your request to be processed.